3. The Imperative Programming Paradigm

 By default, the Java virtual machine converts the SIGPIPE error signal to an IOException.
 In Scala, print and println print to stdout, which is is an instance of PrintStream.
 This class converts any IOException to a boolean flag accessible through its checkError() method.
 (See also this discussion for more details.)

-Therefore, to use a Scala (or Java) console application in a UNIX pipeline as an upstream component that produces an unbounded (potentially infinite) output sequence, we have to monitor this flag when printing to stdout and, if necessary, terminate execution.
+Therefore, to use a Scala (or Java) command-line application in a UNIX pipeline as an upstream component that produces an unbounded (potentially infinite) output sequence, we have to monitor this flag when printing to stdout and, if necessary, terminate execution.

 For example, this program reads one line at a time and prints the line count along with the line read.
 After printing, it checks whether an error occured and, if necessary, terminates execution by exiting the program: